RUSAL picks new chairman after oligarch quits

 RUSAL’s shares closed down 0.5 percent in Hong Kong on Friday at HK$5.65.

-Writing and additional reporting by Megan Davies; Additional reporting by Jennifer Rankin; Editing by Douglas Busvine, Elaine Hardcastle and Sophie Walker
+Writing and additional reporting by Megan Davies; Additional reporting by Jennifer Rankin; Editing by Douglas Busvine and Elaine Hardcastle